a16z/jolt/README.md

 Just One Lookup Table.

+Jolt is a zkVM (zero-knowledge virtual machine) for RISC-V, built to be the simplest, fastest, and most extensible general-purpose of its kind.
+Contributors are welcome!

-Jolt is a zkVM for RISC-V. The Jolt [paper](https://people.cs.georgetown.edu/jthaler/Jolt-paper.pdf) was written by Arasu Arun, Srinath Setty, and Justin Thaler.
+The Jolt [paper](https://people.cs.georgetown.edu/jthaler/Jolt-paper.pdf) was written by Arasu Arun, Srinath Setty, and Justin Thaler.
 This repository currently contains an implementation of Jolt for the RISC-V 32-bit Base Integer instruction set (RV32I).

 ## Resources